 Posted by Todd Smith

 We all procrastinate at some time or other—it’s part of being human.
 We frequently put off doing things that we know we should do for a multitude of reasons.
-In today’s lesson you will learn why most people procrastinate and how to overcome procrastination and become a Do-It-Now person.
+In today’s lesson, you will learn why most people procrastinate and how to overcome procrastination and become a do-it-now person.

 Why Become a Do-It-Now Person?

 The most valuable benefits of being a person who performs responsibilities in a timely manner include an improved self-image and stronger self-confidence.
 In our careers, we will be more respected, produce at a higher level, and be offered opportunities for advancement.
-In our personal lives, we will enjoy more meaningful relationships, be a better example to our children, and find greater fulfillment from life.
+In our personal lives, we will enjoy more meaningful relationships, be a better example to our children, and find greater fulfillment in life.